D:\paresh\articles date wise\2-11-2018\images\1200-35842538-different-religions-of-india.jpg

 Jainism

 It is vital to note that India has the largest population in the world who are followers of the Jain religion.
 However, its followers and believers still make up a small number of religious beliefs in the Indian Continent, with only 0.4 % of the total population.
 This religion was introduced in the Indian land around 3000 BCE.
 Most people consider Jainism as an ancient religion.
-In India, there are only five million believers of the Jainism religion.
-A Jain temple is a place of worship among the Jainism religion.
+In India, there are only five million believers in the Jainism religion.
+A Jain temple is a place of worship in the Jainism religion.
 The place of worship is also known as Derasar in Rajasthan and Gujarat or Basadi in Karnataka.
 The most Jain temples in Indian land are the Palitana Temple in Palitana and the Ranakpur Temple Jain Temple in Ranakpur.

 Zoroastrianism